IBM-Bluemix-Docs/third-party/tutorial-onboard-vsimage.md

 {:step: data-tutorial-type='step'}

-# Onboarding a virtual server image to a private catalog
+# Onboarding a virtual server image with Terraform to a private catalog
 {: #vsimage-onboard}
 {: toc-content-type="tutorial"}
 {: toc-services="cloud-object-storage, vpc"}